ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   :start-after: __local_model_start__
   :end-before: __local_model_end__

-Ray Serve needs to run on top of a Ray cluster, so we connect to a local one:
+Ray Serve needs to run on top of a Ray cluster, so we connect to a local one.
+See :ref:`Deploying Ray Serve` to learn more about starting a Ray Serve instance and deploying to a Ray cluster.

 .. literalinclude:: ../../../python/ray/serve/examples/doc/e2e_deployment.py
   :language: python